pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+##### Day 1281 Celebration Day

+Today I complete my hard pending project in my work, I was working on this project for seven months, involves people from five different teams.
+I learn a lot of working on this project and improve my English skill.
+Also, I continue my course about communication, collaboration skills, I am agreed with my mentor that I need to improve these skills because it is the foundations of my career.

 ##### Day 1280 Load Balancer

-Today I need to investigate a little how it works the load balancer, I review Nginx and Traefik LB, we have a problem related to one load balancer, and we don't know much information about how it can be configured and how it works.
+Today I need to investigate a little how it works the load balancer, I review Nginx and Traefik LB, we have a problem related to one load balancer, and we do not know much information about how it can be configured and how it works.

 ##### Day 1279 IBM event Streams